wsdm-cup-2017/wsdmcup17-data-server/README.md

 Execution
 --------------------
 For every participant, a separate server instance on a different host/port combination is started.
 The command line arguments are
   -r Path to compressed revision file
-  -m Path to meta file
+  -m Path to compressed meta file
-  -o Path to output file
+  -o Path to output directory
   -p Port the server is listening on